coac-gmbh/okuna-app/README.md

 android/app/
 ```

-For Android please add the `GoogleService-Info.plist` to:
+For iOS please add the `GoogleService-Info.plist` to:
 ```
 ios/Runner/
 ```